 Travelling Southeast Asia Route 1: The Beach Lovers’ Dream

-Southeast Asia has more beaches than you could ever visit, even if you were travelling for a year and not a month.
+Southeast Asia has more beaches than you could ever visit, even if you were travelling for a year.
 It’s a beach bum’s paradise.
 But which beaches do you choose?
-Here’s a one-month Southeast Asia travel itinerary with the best beaches on the sub-continent.
-As they say, life’s a beach.
+Here’s a Southeast Asia 1 month itinerary with the best beaches on the sub-continent.

 Day 1-3: Ho Coc Beach, Vietnam